priteshgudge/webcrawler/README.md

 Run: `go test` in `crawlerlib` to verify tests

 # Implementation
 The numbers denote the steps in a single scraping workflow.

+The crawlers operate concurrently and communicate to the delegator via channels.

 ![Workflow Diagram](https://github.com/priteshgudge/webcrawler/blob/master/assets/WebCrawler.png)